BootsStribling/stribling-realestate/README.md

 [Trello](https://trello.com/b/BcviQqph/stribling-real-estate)

 ### Icebox Items:
+- [ ] Conditional Nav Bar at the bottom dependent upon the page you are on done with custom partials
 - [ ] Desktop Styling
 - [ ] More data about houses listing, i.e.(list price, beds/baths etc.)- potentially pull API data for this depending on cost
 - [ ] Expose API of houses listed for others to pull from